Azure/cloud-rolesandops/README.md

 Why do we need an [operating model](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/operating-model/) and operations plan for the cloud?
 - _"Delivering on a cloud strategy requires solid planning, readiness, and adoption.
 But it's the ongoing operation of the digital assets that delivers tangible business outcomes."_ - [CAF](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/manage/)
 - Operating a cloud is a [shared responsibility](https://docs.microsoft.com/en-us/azure/security/fundamentals/shared-responsibility)
-- Architecture decisions during the adoption phase need to be reviewed over time to keep up with evolving technology and business requirements
+- Architecture decisions during the adoption phase need to be reviewed over time to keep up with evolving technology and business requirements.
+Technical enhancements to services that deliver better security, reliability and performance are examples that necessitate active operations.
 - Architecture tradeoffs often need to be mitigated with good operations practice.
 An example is to execute a well-understood, practiced system recovery within an RTO, where cost constraints may have resulted in an architecture without highly available components.
 - Typical Architecture tradeoffs:
     - [Security vs Reliability](https://docs.microsoft.com/en-us/azure/architecture/framework/security/security-tradeoffs#security-vs-reliability)